 In recent years, hotels have become travel destinations themselves, resulting in spaces being designed with various strategies in mind to cater to the needs of every type of guest and provide exceptional experiences.
 Guests will continue to demand amenities and services, but they will be more inclined to focus on “experiencing” rather than on “having.”

 As a result, hotels will need to take advantage of any opportunity to engage guests by providing personalized experiences in every space, product and service.
 For examples, by offering “selfie” areas throughout the property a hotel can engage guests and promote itself.

 Pioneered by extended-stay hotels, the concept of adding kitchenettes and other amenities to accommodate long-term guests has gained traction in the hotel industry and is quickly becoming a design standard.
 At the same time, the days of matching decor and furniture in every guest room are numbered as hotels increasingly opt for making each room a little different for a more natural, hospitable feel.

-By designing variations in layout and adding unique elements throughout the space—such as unexpected textures, mix-and-match furniture, diverse wall treatments and tiles—hotels can offer guests a more personalized and fresh experience that they will enjoy and seek to relive.
+By designing variations in layout and adding unique elements throughout the space—such as handmade goods, unexpected textures, mix-and-match furniture, diverse wall treatments and tiles—hotels can offer guests a more personalized and fresh experience that they will enjoy and seek to relive.